 Gutter gardening, who would have thought?
 It is an unconventional method for gardening, but one which works well.

 This gardening method is ideal for those who rent since it can be constructed and moved easily.
 Condo or townhouse owners can also use gutters as a form of a garden.
 However, gutter gardening is not only ideal for individuals with small space living.

 Because of how they are used, gutters can be used on properties of any size.
 The gutter garden can easily be mounted to fence posts, wire tied to metal fencing, or secured onto buildings and structures.
 Additionally, a custom build frame can be constructed to hold multiple gutters.
 This last method works well with large wheels secured to the frame, allowing it to move around the property as a tractor would.

 Above all, gutter gardening is ideal for kids.
 Because of the size and where it can be installed this little garden is ideal for a young gardener.

 One last tip, growing in a gutter will help to keep a large majority of pests away.
 The Pacific Northwest is known for the slugs which thrive here.
-However, since utilizing a container garden like this there are no issue of slugs in the ‘garden’.
+However, since utilizing a container garden like this there are no issues of slugs in the ‘garden’.
 Additionally, the gutters deter chicken from getting to the produce.
 Especially if they are high enough.

 Because the depth of a gutter is short, only a few inches, anything with a short root system grows well in a gutter garden.
 Think about it like this, anything which can be grown in a 4 inch pot can easily grow in a container garden like a gutter.